Neochic/Woodlets/README.md

 # Woodlets [![Build Status](https://travis-ci.org/Neochic/Woodlets.svg)](https://travis-ci.org/Neochic/Woodlets)
-**Caution: This plugin is alpha.
-Everything might change at any time.
-Please do not use in production yet.
+**Caution: This plugin is still alpha.
+There might be breaking changes.
+However the only change that is planned until beta release that may break anything is the restructuring of the default templates.
+They are used to inherit from in your theme templates.
+Just keep that in mind and check the changes on the default templates you inherit from before you update until beta is released.
-However most of the functionality is ready to be tested.
+Beta is going to be released very soon.
 Feedback and feature requests are welcome!**

 Woodlets is a WordPress plugin that makes theme development more productive and fun.
 The main features are: